The Bankrate promise

-The stock market has had quite a run since reaching its pandemic lows in March 2020.
-The S&P 500 index reached an all-time high in early 2022, but has since fallen into correction territory and then into a bear market due to concerns about inflation and the impact of rising interest rates on stock valuations.
+The stock market had quite a run since reaching its pandemic lows in March 2020.
+The S&P 500 index reached an all-time high in early 2022, but has since fallen into correction territory and then into a bear market due to concerns about inflation, rising interest rates and a possible recession.
 The Nasdaq Composite also reached correction territory in January 2022 and is now in a bear market.

 But what exactly is a stock-market correction and what can you do about it?
 Here’s what you need to know:

 What is a correction and what causes them?

 A correction is a decline of 10 percent or more from an asset’s most recent high.
 For a stock that recently reached an all-time high of $100 per share, a correction would occur if the stock fell to $90 or lower.
 Corrections can happen in any financial asset such as individual stocks, broad market indexes like the S&P 500 or commodities.
 The S&P 500 fell below 4,336 in January 2022, marking a more than 10 percent decline from its high earlier in the year.
 At that point it fell into correction territory and then declined further throughout the year.

 Corrections can be caused by a number of different factors and they’re difficult, if not impossible, to predict ahead of time.
 Short-term concerns about economic growth, Federal Reserve policy, political issues or even a new variant of the COVID-19 virus all have the potential to trigger market corrections.
 These issues make investors fearful that their prior assumptions about the future might not be correct.
 When people are fearful, they typically look to sell stocks in favor of assets considered safer such as U.S. Treasury bonds.